flavioarfaria/KenBurnsView/README.md

 If you're using Gradle, you can declare this library as a dependency:

 	dependencies {
-        compile 'com.flaviofaria:kenburnsview:1.0.5'
+        compile 'com.flaviofaria:kenburnsview:1.0.6'
 	}

 Basic usage
 -----------

 *For a working implementation, see the `sample/` folder.
-You can also download the [Sample APK][5].*
+You can also download the [Sample APK][SampleApk].*

 The simplest way to use **KenBurnsView** is by dropping the library JAR file into your project adding a view to an XML layout file: